maybetta/dustkidtv/README.md

 }
 ```

+Alternatively, you can set the `DFPATH` and `DFEXE` environmental variables.

 Run `main.py` to launch Dustkid TV.

 ## Self-contained executable

 Optionally, `build.py` uses `pyinstaller` to create a standalone executable, which can be used on systems where Python and the libraries listed above are not available.

+To use the standalone executable, put the path to your Dustforce game folder and Dustmod executable in `config.json` as explained above, and run `main.exe`.

 ## Notes